 The Benefits of a Weighted Sales Pipeline

-Since a weighted pipeline is based on probability, the values become more reliable with more data.
+Since a weighted sales pipeline is based on probability, the values become more reliable with more data.
 So the more deals you have in your pipeline at any given time, the more likely you are to benefit from a weighted sales pipeline.

 The Drawbacks of a Weighted Sales Pipeline

-If you have a large variance in the size of your deals (for instance, one opportunity worth $100,000 and another worth $10,000), a weighted pipeline puts you at a greater risk for missing your expected quota.
+If you have a large variance in the size of your deals (for instance, one opportunity worth $100,000 and another worth $10,000), a weighted sales pipeline puts you at a greater risk for missing your expected quota.
 If both deals have a 50% probability of closing, your forecast would be $55,000.
 However, if either one of these deals falls through, your forecast would be off by a significant margin.

 Additionally, there are elements that a weighted pipeline does not account for, including repeat business, the performance of each sales rep, and other factors that can complicate a deal.

-Although a weighted pipeline provides businesses with an overview of their entire pipeline, it’s not the best solution for every team.
+Although a weighted sales pipeline provides businesses with an overview of their entire pipeline, it’s not the best solution for every team.
 A weighted pipeline is appropriate if you have wide range of opportunities at every stage of your funnel and need a simple method to forecast potential sales.

 An alternative method is to look at the probability of each individual deal.
 Calculating the probability of specific opportunities in your pipeline often results in more accurate sales forecasting, especially for smaller companies with fewer ongoing deals at once.